 Canceling a workflow allows you to stop the sending of messages within a specified workflow for one or more recipients.
 This can be useful in settings like reminders where a notification needs to be canceled once a user has performed the intended action.

-It's important to understand that only workflows that include a delay function can be canceled within Knock, as without the delay Knock will immediately send a notification to your recipients.
+It's important to understand that only workflows that include a delay function or a batch function can be canceled within Knock, as without the built-in delay of a function Knock will immediately send a notification to your recipients.

 To perform a cancellation, you first need to give Knock a pointer to understand how to uniquely